bwaldvogel/hibernate-element-collection-access-type-issue/README.md

-# Hibernate Issue: @Column annotation is disregarded for entities in an @ElementCollection if owning entity uses AccessType.PROPERTY for @Id field #
+# Test case for Hibernate issue HHH-10330 #

-Reproducible failing unit test for the [Hibernate ElementCollection / AccessType issue (HHH-10330)][HHH-10330].
+Reproducible failing unit test for the [Hibernate ElementCollection / AccessType issue (HHH-10330)][HHH-10330]:

+> @Column annotation is disregarded for entities in an @ElementCollection if
+> owning entity uses AccessType.PROPERTY for @Id field

 ## Howto ##